-Receivable balances should be monitored and managed by management on an ongoing basis to ensure the Group's exposure to bad debt is minimised.
+Receivable balances are monitored and managed by management on an ongoing basis to ensure the Group's exposure to bad debt is minimised.

-The Group has concentration of credit risk as approximately 39% (2017: approximately 42%) and approximately 55% (2017: approximately 64%) of the total trade and bills receivables which was due from the Group's largest customer and the total three largest customers respectively.
-The Group's concentration of credit risk by geographical locations is mainly in PRC, which accounted for approximately 100% (2017: approximately 100% in PRC) of the trade and bills receivables as at 31 December 2018.
+The Group has concentration of credit risk.
+The percentage of trade and bills receivables due from the Group's three largest customers in aggregate to the Group's total trade and bills receivables net of expected credit losses is 40% (2018: 55%) as at 31 December 2019.
+The Group's concentration of credit risk by geographical locations is mainly in the PRC, which accounted for approximately 100% (2018: approximately 100% in the PRC) of the trade and bills receivables as at 31 December 2019.
 They have good historical repayment records and no default in payment.